 Video

-Your security is only as strong as the weakest vendor you use.
-A single compromised 'helper' tool can act as a Trojan Horse, bypassing all of your internal defenses.
+August focuses on third-party risk.
+Your security is only as strong as your weakest vendor.
+One compromised tool can bypass all of your internal defenses.

 September